Person leaning over a car with an open hood

 Always consult your owner’s manual or mechanic for specific intervals.

 What’s that squealing sound?
-Engine Belts
+Engine belts

 Belts help power key systems like steering and engine cooling.
 Over time, they wear down—especially with temperature swings and winter driving.